CSClubIIITDM/hacktoberfest-advanced/webdev/README.md

 # Frontend Web Design

-**A folder for you to create web designs in HTML and CSS/SCSS.
+**A challenge for you to create web designs in HTML and CSS/SCSS.
 Checkout the rules for contributing.**

 We love your input!
 We want to make contributing to this project as easy and trasparent as possible, whether it's:
 - Submitting a design